ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Some operators preconfigure accept-lists and adopt some coarse granularity data correlation rules for the alarm management.
 This approach seems to improve fault management automation.
-However, some trouble tickets might be missed if the filtering conditions are too strict.
+However, some trouble tickets might be missed if the filtering conditions are too restrictive.
-If the filtering conditions are not strict, it might end up with multiple trouble tickets being dispatched to the same network fault.
+If the filtering conditions are not restrictive, it might end up with multiple trouble tickets being dispatched to the same network fault.
 It is hard to achieve a perfect balance between the network management automation and duplicated trouble tickets under the